Self-pollination: Arabidopsis thaliana

 Arabidopsis thaliana is a predominantly self-pollinating plant with an out-crossing rate in the wild estimated at less than 0.3%.
 A study suggested that self-pollination evolved roughly a million years ago or more.

+Tomato

+In the tomato plant, cleistogamy, a form of automatic self-pollination, is promoted by a modification of floral structures.
+This modification involves formation of a stigma enclosing floral structure.

 Possible long-term benefit of meiosis

 Meiosis followed by self-pollination produces little overall genetic variation.
 This raises the question of how meiosis in self-pollinating plants is adaptively maintained over extended periods (i.e. for roughly a million years or more, as in the case of A. thaliana) in preference to a less complicated and less costly asexual ameiotic process for producing progeny.
 An adaptive benefit of meiosis that may explain its long-term maintenance in self-pollinating plants is efficient recombinational repair of DNA damage.
 This benefit can be realized at each generation (even when genetic variation is not produced).